 A standard rate or amount cannot address the variety of expense needs that arise with employees covering a variety of territory sizes in different parts of the country.
 Disparities will emerge:

 To determine whether a mileage reimbursement is the best plan for your company, you need to fully explore the challenges inherent to paying a standard rate to a variety of mobile employees.
-The next section will delve further into each of these challenges and what it takes to solve them.
+The next section will delve further into each of these challenges and the reimbursement best practices needed to solve them.

-If you do not have a plan in place to address each of these challenges, the company can experience increased attrition rates, increased chances of labor code violations, and inability to rein in costs.
+If you do not have a reimbursement plan that follows best practices to address each of these challenges, the company can experience increased attrition rates, increased chances of labor code violations, and inability to rein in costs.

 In theory, a mileage rate should help with expense variations because more driving incurs more costs.
 In reality, vehicle expenses fall into two categories: fixed and variable.